 Tuesday, September 16

 How do we read the recent horrors brought on by the Islamic State of Iraq and Syria (ISIS) and the continuing strife pitting Sunni against Shia throughout the Middle East and beyond?
 Are the sectarian tensions shaking the Islamic world a passing convulsion, or do they constitute the harbinger of a global confrontation, and what are the consequences for the United States of such developments?
-To address these momentous questions, New York University’s Center for Dialogues will host three leading scholars on Islamic history and politics.
+To address these momentous questions, New York University’s Center for Dialogues hosted two leading scholars on Islamic history and politics.

 Bulliet is an authoritative historian of Islam, specializing in Iranian history, who has authored Cotton, Climate, and Camels in Early Islamic Iran: A Moment in World History and Islam: The View from the Edge, among other works.

 Kamaly specializes in Middle Eastern history and Islamic Studies.
 He has a research interest in intellectual history and Perso-Islamic studies and has expertise in many classical and early Islamic texts.